Graduate News and Awards 2016-2017

-Joy Sales won a $3,000 SSRC-Mellon Predoctoral Research Development Grant, which will support her dissertation research on transnational Filipino activism.
+Joy Sales won an SSRC-Mellon Predoctoral Research Development Grant, which will support her dissertation research on transnational Filipino activism.

-Blake Smith recently published an article, "Myths of South Asian Stasis: Trade with India in Late Eighteenth-century French Thought," in the Journal of the Economic and Social History of the Orient.
-Also, his article, "Colonial Emulation: Sinophobia, Ethnic Stereotypes and Imperial Anxieties in Late-Eighteenth Century Economic Thought," has been accepted by the journal, History of European Ideas.
+Blake Smith recently published “Myths of South Asian Stasis: Trade with India in Late Eighteenth-century French Thought” in the Journal of the Economic and Social History of the Orient.
+Also, his article, “Colonial Emulation: Sinophobia, Ethnic Stereotypes and Imperial Anxieties in Late-Eighteenth Century Economic Thought,” has been accepted by the journal, History of European Ideas.

 Yanqiu Zheng has published “(Un)Signifying Ethnicity in Republican China: The Elusive Ethnic Other in State-Sponsored Ethnographic Photos from the 1930s and 1940s” in Trans-Asia Photography Review, an online scholarly journal.

 Don Johnson (Ph.D.
 2015) won the 2016 Book Manuscript Prize given by the Society for Historians of the Early American Republic.
-His dissertation was titled “Occupied America: Everyday Experience and the Failure of Imperial Authority in Revolutionary Cities under British Rule, 1775-1783.
-He book is now under contract with University of Pennsylvania Press.
+His dissertation was titled “Occupied America: Everyday Experience and the Failure of Imperial Authority in Revolutionary Cities under British Rule, 1775-1783.”
+His book is now under contract with University of Pennsylvania Press.

 Peter Thilly (Ph.D.
 2016) has an forthcoming article in the journal Late Imperial China.
 Its title is “Opium and the Origins of Treason in Modern China: The View from Fujian.”